 Configure pre-filling of a hidden field

 You can use hidden fields to automatically send technical or auxiliary parameters, such as UTM tags, to the form.
-This way, you can add more information to user responses for analytics and statistics.
+This way, you can add additional info to user responses for analytics and statistics.

-Add a hidden Response source field to the form.
+Add a hidden Source of responses field to the form.
 Add a GET parameter to the link, and its value will automatically be sent to the hidden field.
-Then you can see where your user responses came from.
+Then you can see where responses came from.

 To set up a hidden parameter for this example:

-1. Add a Short text question named Response source to the form.
+1. Add a Short text question titled Source of responses to the form.

 2. Enable Hidden question for this question.